Could the Silver Price Really Hit $100 per Ounce?

 Looking first at the Fed and interest rates, it's useful to understand that higher rates are generally negative for gold and silver, while lower rates tend to be positive.
 That's because when rates are higher interest shifts to products that can accrue interest.

 When the COVID-19 pandemic hit, the Fed cut rates down to zero from 1 to 1.25 percent.
-However, rising inflation has led the Fed and other central banks to hike rates, which has negatively impacted gold and silver.
+However, rising inflation led the Fed and other central banks to hike rates, which negatively impacted gold and silver.
 In February 2023, the Fed raised rates by just 25 basis points, the smallest hike since March 2022, as Chair Jerome Powell said the process of disinflation has begun.
 The Fed continued these small rate hikes over the next year with the last in July 2023.

-On a separate note, there is also a strong case to made for the metal's industrial potential.
 Higher industrial demand from emerging sectors due to factors like the transition to renewable energy and the emergence of AI technology will be highly supportive for the metal over the next few years.
 Solar panels are an especially exciting sector as manufacturers have found increasing the silver content increases energy efficiency.

-Could silver hit $100 per ounce?
+Could silver hit US$100 per ounce?

 While we can't know if we'll reach a $100 per ounce silver price in the near future, there is support for Neumeyer’s belief that the metal is undervalued and that “ideal conditions are present for silver prices to rise.”

 Let’s look at silver’s recent history.
 The highest price for silver was just under US$50 in the 1970s, and it came close to that level again in 2011.
 The commodity’s price uptick came on the back of very strong silver investment demand.
+While it has yet to reach these levels again, the silver price has increased significantly in recent years.

 After spending the latter half of the 2010s in the teens, the 2020s have seen silver largely hold above US$20.
 In August 2020, the price of silver reached nearly US$28.50 before pulling back again, and moved back up near those heights in February 2021.
 The price of silver saw a 2022 high point of US$26.46 in February, and passed US$26 again in both May and November 2023.

-The price of silver had a nice run in late October in the lead up to the election, rising up to US$34.50 on the 22nd of the month.
-However, a stronger dollar and signs that the Federal reserve may not be so quick to cut interest rates as deeply as previously expected were seen as price negative for silver.
-The precious metal has been on a price slide for much of November.
+Silver rallied in the later part of the first quarter of 2024, and by April 12 was once again flirting with the US$30 mark as it reached an 11 year high of US$29.26.
+Despite pulling back to the US$26 level soon after, by October 22 the price of silver had a nice run in the lead up to the election, rising up to US$34.80.
+However, a stronger dollar and signs that the Federal Reserve may not be so quick to cut interest rates as deeply as previously expected were seen as price negative for silver.
+The precious metal's price was in a downward slide for much of the remainder of the year.

 What do other experts think about US$100 silver?